DanMungai1/Dan_Mungai_WritinghubAfrica/content/blog/2021-05-25-lorem-star-wars/index.md

 ---
-title: "Lorem Star Wars"
+title: "The Publishing Process"
-subtitle: "How to add panelsets in plain markdown posts."
+subtitle: "Journal Identification and Publication."
 excerpt: "Add tabbed sections to your posts."
 date: 2021-05-25
 author: "Alison Hill"